apache/hawq-docs/resourcemgmt/ConfigureResourceManagement.md

 1. Decide which kind of resource management you need in your HAWQ deployment.
 HAWQ supports two modes of global resource management:
     -   Standalone mode, or no global resource management.
 When configured to run in standalone mode, HAWQ consumes cluster node resources without considering the resource requirements of co-existing applications, and the HAWQ resource manager assumes it can use all the resources from registered segments, unless configured otherwise.
 See [Using Standalone Mode](#topic_url_pls_zt).
     -   External global resource manager mode.
 Currently HAWQ supports YARN as a global resource manager.
 When you configure YARN as the global resource manager in a HAWQ cluster, HAWQ becomes an unmanaged YARN application.
 HAWQ negotiates resources with the YARN resource manager to consume YARN cluster resources.
-2. If you are using standalone mode for HAWQ resource managent, decide on whether to limit the amount of memory and CPU usage allocated per HAWQ segment.
+2. If you are using standalone mode for HAWQ resource management, decide on whether to limit the amount of memory and CPU usage allocated per HAWQ segment.
 See [Configuring Segment Resource Capacity](#topic_htk_fxh_15).
 3. If you are using YARN as your global resource manager, configure the resource queue in YARN where HAWQ will register itself as a YARN application.
 Then configure HAWQ with the location and configuration requirements for communicating with YARN's resource manager.
 See [Integrating YARN with HAWQ](YARNIntegration.html) for details.
 4. In HAWQ, create and define resource queues.
 See [Working with Hierarchical Resource Queues](ResourceQueues.html).